rbnn-conf/blxcker_exe/Blxcker_exe/README.md

 A minimal, educational Chrome Extension (Manifest V3) built to demonstrate how to effectively block network requests using the modern `declarativeNetRequest` API.

-Currently, MiniShield is configured to block requests to `doubleclick.net` as a simple proof of concept.
+Currently, Blxcker_exe is configured to block requests to `doubleclick.net` as a simple proof of concept.

 ## Purpose